 Tricia and I finally feel like we have returned to a more normal sense of life.
 We are incredibly excited to have Gwyneth home, and are enjoying our lives as full-time parents.
 We finally returned home to the OBX in early June of 2008 and purchased our first home in the fall of 2008.
 We are spending a lot of time with our families, traveling to visit friends, and are looking forward to another awesome summer on the beach!
 We have also become foster parents and currently have our second foster child living with us.

-2012 has been a difficult year so far.
+2012 was a difficult year so far.
 Early in the year Tricia was diagnosed with RSV, and spent a few months in and out of the hospital.
 In March of 2012, she was diagnosed with grade 2 acute and chronic rejection, which is often caused by RSV.
 With treatment, the rejection was reversed, but in June she was diagnosed with a form of chronic rejection called BOS.
 BOS is a very difficult form a rejection to treat, and is often irreversible.
 In June, Tricia received a very powerful chemo drug called CAMPATH which basically knocked her immune system down to nothing to try and reverse the rejection.

 In August, Tricia's medical team determined that the CAMPATH had halted, or at least slowed down, the progression of Tricia's rejection, but severe and irreversible damage had been done.
 In 6 months Tricia's PFT's had dropped from the 50's into the 20's, and she had lost about 50 pounds.
 She spent the summer months incredibly fatigued, going back and forth between home and Duke nearly once a week.